mashery/portal-themes/docs/customizing/putting-it-all-together.md

 # Putting It All Together

-Let's look at how to take everything convered in [this seciton of the documentation](/docs/read/customizing_your_portal/mashery_portal_2_documentation) and put it all together to customize our Portal.
+Let's look at how to take everything convered in the [Customizations](/docs/read/customizing_your_portal/mashery_portal_2_documentation) section and put it all together to customize our Portal.

 For this exercise, we're going to...